department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits/one-year.md

 <div class="call-out" markdown="1">

 ### Can I get disability compensation from VA?

-Yes, if:
+You may be able to get benefits if:

-  -	You have an illness that is at least 10% disabling (a rating that measures how severe your disability is) within 1 year after discharge, and
+  -	You have an illness that is at least 10% disabling (a rating that measures how severe your disability is) within 1 year after discharge, **and**
-  -	The illness is listed in Title 38, Code of Federal Regulation, 3.09(a), and
+  -	The illness is listed in Title 38, Code of Federal Regulation, 3.09(a), **and**
-  -	You were dicharged under conditions other than dishonorable
+  -	You were discharged under conditions other than dishonorable

 [See Title 38, Code of Federal Regulation, 3.09(a)](http://www.benefits.va.gov/warms/docs/regs/38CFR/BOOKB/PART3/S3_309.doc).